 Account-based marketing (ABM) has marketers and sales teams working together to examine the business issues facing the target prospect, map them to individuals, and tailor campaigns and sales efforts to address those issues at all levels.

-With so many emails being sent to a variety of contacts within an organization, B2B companies are running into a problem: their emails are triggering organizations global spam filters and bouncing.
+With so many emails being sent to a variety of contacts within an organization, B2B companies are running into a problem: their emails are triggering organizations’ global spam filters and emails are bouncing.

 Step 1: Avoid Server Bounces by Spreading Out Delivery Times

 Every ISP’s threshold is different, so there’s no sure way to know how many emails will trigger bouncebacks, but there are a couple of methods to avoid hitting thresholds.

 The ideal solution is to schedule your marketing emails to send out over an extended period of time instead of in a single blast, that way they won’t arrive all at once and hit the threshold.
 If you are mailing a small number of people you can schedule emails manually using a service like Boomerang for Gmail, or you can personalize a mass delivery automatically and throttle emails using software like Seventh Sense.